 Research shows that babies have the ability to be raised bilingual and differentiate between languages.
 Ideally, parents should aim to introduce their infants to foreign languages before their 12th month birthday.
 According to Patricia Kuhl, director of the University of Washington’s NSF Science of Learning Centre, small babies are able to tell the nuances in sound and voice inflections present in all languages of the world.
 Patricia Kuhl also says that after their first birthday, infants lose this skill.

-This doesn’t mean children older than a year can’t learn foreign languages.
+This doesn’t mean children older than a year can’t learn a new language.
 It means parents and tutors need to apply different strategies and methods.
 It may also mean learning a foreign language after the one-year point will not be as easy and intuitive for children.

 Getting started as early as possible will offer your child the best chance to master a second language.